crm416/crm416.github.io/_posts/2016-02-22-code-review.md

 # Reviewing Code from Both Sides

 At Khan Academy, code review is a key step in our engineering workflow—we use it as a mechanism for quality control, context sharing, and more.
-(See: [Code reviews at Khan Academy](https://sites.google.com/a/khanacademy.org/forge/for-developers/code-review-policy#TOC-Why-have-code-reviews-) for more.)
+(See: <a href="https://sites.google.com/a/khanacademy.org/forge/for-developers/code-review-policy#TOC-Why-have-code-reviews-" target="_blank">Code reviews at Khan Academy</a>.)

 In making the jump from university (I graduated in June) to Real Engineering™, code review was one of my weak points.
 I hardly knew anything about it.
 At school, you never review code.
 On the job, you're reviewing daily.